As a new season of lawn maintenance begins, there are certain spring lawn mower maintenance projects everyone can undertake.

 Yes, it is important to keep your lawn mower clean on the top side.
 Nobody like to touch a sticky handle or to have grass shaving all over the top of the lawn mower.

-One common lawn mower maintenance that is often overlooked is cleaning out the undercarriage.
+But one common lawn mower maintenance task that is often overlooked is cleaning out the undercarriage.

 Keep all of the parts loose and lubricated